bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## Recover the Baseline Case

-Next simulation is a sanity test.
+Next simulation is a sanity check test.
 If we run a simulation with the shocks set to the values we just backed out, the resulting variable paths must match the ones we started with.

-Once again we start with a exogenous data set everywhere to 0.
+Once again we start with an exogenous data set everywhere to 0.
 Then we assign only the initial conditions and the shocks we just backed out.

 ```@repl frbus